KiraReverse/BumblebeeRune/README.md

 - fastapi (pip install fastapi)
 - pytorch (https://pytorch.org/get-started/locally/)
 - if you do not know what CUDA version your GPU is running, type nvidia-smi at cmd.
+- please note that Pytorch does not support newer version of Python.
+I am using Python 3.8 for this runesolver.
 -